Connect Cited to Claude Desktop with MCP

 Setup Options

-There are three ways to connect Cited to Claude Desktop.
+There are two ways to connect Cited to Claude Desktop.
 Choose the option that fits your workflow.

 Option A: Claude Desktop Custom Connector (Recommended)